reeeshmii/Restaurant-Management-System/README.md

 # Restaurant-Management-System

 ##📌 Description
-A simple website for a restaurant that is responsive .
+A simple website for a restaurant that is responsive (responsive)

 ## 🚀 Features
 - User-friendly ordering system